-- Medicare Advantage, Medigap, and Medicare Part D plans offer supplemental coverage that isn’t provided by Original Medicare.
+- Medicare Advantage, Medigap, and Medicare Part D plans offer supplemental coverage that Original Medicare doesn’t provide.

-- Medigap policy providers may deny or delay coverage to those with pre-existing conditions using medical underwriting or a pre-existing condition waiting period.
+- Medigap policy providers may deny or delay coverage to those with pre-existing conditions using medical underwriting or a waiting period.

 Medicare vs. Medicare Advantage

 Original Medicare is a federal health insurance program that provides quality healthcare to seniors 65+ and adults with disabilities.
 Medicare plans have two distinct parts: Part A, which covers inpatient hospital services, and Part B, which covers outpatient medical services.
-While Parts A and B cover basic healthcare, they do not cover all medical services that are necessary for seniors and/or those with pre-existing conditions.
-Those gaps can be covered by Medicare Advantage, a Medicare supplement plan that combines all benefits into one policy.
+While Parts A and B cover basic healthcare, they do not cover all medical services necessary for seniors and/or those with pre-existing conditions.
+What can cover these gaps is Medicare Advantage, a Medicare supplement plan that combines all benefits into one policy.
 Medicare Advantage, also known as MA or Part C plans, include Parts A, B, and D (prescription drugs).
-The additional benefits offered by Medicare Advantage are ideal for those with pre-existing conditions, as they typically provide more medical services.
+Medicare Advantage plans are ideal for those with pre-existing conditions, as they provide more coverage for medical services.

 It is illegal for Original Medicare or Medicare Advantage providers to discriminate against those with pre-existing conditions.
 The exception to this law applies only to those with End-Stage Renal Disease (ESRD), also known as kidney disease.
-Those with ESRD are eligible for Medicare Advantage in specific situations, which are explained below.
+Those with ESRD are eligible for Medicare Advantage in specific situations, which we explain below.

 If you’re interested in a Medicare Advantage plan, be sure to read each policy thoroughly before purchasing.
 Each policy has its own rules for out-of-pocket costs, coverage, and patient responsibility.
 Medicare Advantage plans can be found on the Medicare plan-finder tool.

-Those interested in Medicare Advantage must already be enrolled in Original Medicare Parts A and B. To enroll in Original Medicare, you must apply during the 7-month long initial enrollment period.
+Those interested in Medicare Advantage must already have enrollment in Original Medicare Parts A and B. To enroll in Original Medicare, you must apply during the 7-month long initial enrollment period.
 This period begins 3 months before you turn 65 and ends 3 months after you turn 65.
 For example, if you turn 65 in June, your Medicare enrollment period is between March and September.
 In most cases, not signing up for Part B when you’re first eligible may result in a late penalty fee.
-Additionally, waiting until the same month you turn 65 to enroll could result in Part B coverage being delayed, therefore causing a gap in your coverage.
+Additionally, waiting until the same month you turn 65 to enroll could result in Part B coverage being delayed.

 Anyone interested in enrolling in Medicare plans should be wary of Medicare Advantage scams.
 Medicare and supplemental insurance providers are not allowed to enroll you in a plan over the phone unless you specifically ask.
 They are not allowed to ask you for bank information over the phone.
 If you receive an unsolicited call from someone trying to sell Medicare products, you can report it online or by calling 1-800-MEDICARE.